 Side effects depend on the type of transplant, your child’s general health, and other factors.
 Learn more about the basics of bone marrow and stem cell transplantation.

 Radiation therapy uses high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 The most common type of radiation therapy is called external-beam radiation therapy, which is radiation given from a machine outside the body.
 A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.

 Radiation therapy for NHL in children is generally used only in emergency or life-threatening situations.
 For example, it may be used to treat pressure from a tumor on the windpipe or spinal cord.
-Also, it may be used if the lymphoma affects the central nervous system (CNS; brain and spine) at the time of diagnosis.
+Also, it may be used if the lymphoma affects the brain or spine at the time of diagnosis.

 Side effects from radiation therapy include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.
 Learn more about the basics of radiation therapy.

-Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting patients and their families.
-Any person, regardless of age or type and stage of cancer, may receive palliative care.
-It works best when palliative care is started as early as needed in the cancer treatment process.
-People often receive treatment for the cancer at the same time that they receive treatment to ease side effects.
-In fact, children who receive both at the same time often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.
+Palliative care focuses on improving how your child feels during treatment by managing symptoms and supporting patients and their families with other, non-medical needs.
+Any person, regardless of age or type and stage of cancer, may receive this type of care.
+It often works best when it is started right after a cancer diagnosis.
+People who receive palliative care along with treatment for the cancer often have less severe symptoms and better quality of life.
+They report that they are more satisfied with treatment.